-Walls 4.3
+4.3 Walls

 Due to the potential size, quantity and location, walls including noise abatement walls and retaining walls are often highly visible components within the Illinois Tollway corridors.
 The vertical and horizontal alignment, material type, textures and color become important elements of consideration.
 The primary wall aesthetic theme is to create a natural appearance that blends with the surrounding environment.
 Walls shall be designed as visual assets from the prospective views of motorists and adjoining communities.
 The DSE shall develop all wall types together with surrounding structural and non-structural elements to create a visual relationship to one another and provide a harmonious aesthetic throughout the corridor.
 Typical formliner aesthetics of retaining walls and both front and back surfaces of noise walls shall have a pattern as specified in the special provisions.
+Front face of crashworthy retaining walls shall have a smooth surface measuring 44" from top of grade for the attachment of roadway delineators.
+The 44" smooth surface shall not be stained, however, shall be sealed.
 A matte finish concrete stain shall be provided and applied with sealer as required.
-The base stain color of walls shall match Sherwin-Williams 7633, Taupe Tone 248-C4 (#ADA090 Hex Color Code).
+The base stain color of the formliner aesthetic pattern on walls shall match Sherwin-Williams 7633, Taupe Tone 248-C4 (#ADA090 Hex Color Code).
 The surface stain/paint of support columns or posts of noise walls shall match the color and finish of concrete panels.